 So, I looked to see there was some PowerShell that could help.
 Whilst searching using my favourite search engine I spotted DBOps.
 I remembered that my friend Sander Stad (l/t) had mentioned it in a previous conversation.

 So, I thought I would check it out.
-It is a GitHub repository that is in the sqlcollaborative organization.
+It is a GitHub repository that is in the Data Platform Community organization (previously known as the sqlcollaborative organization).
 Which was created by Kirill Kravtsov (l/t).
 Just like DbUp it is open-source and licensed under the MIT license.
 In fact, it uses DbUp for its deployment functionality.

 Officially it supports SQL Server, Oracle, PostgreSQL and MySQL relational databases.
 However, I was able to get it to work with an Azure Synapse serverless SQL pool locally.
 So, I tried it in Azure DevOps.